Julia-cloudname/garvin-shop/README.md

 - The images of products sourced from http://garvin.pp.ua.
 - The bootstrap templates used for testimonials on the main page: [source](https://mdbootstrap.com/docs/standard/extended/testimonials/)

+## **Known Bug: Inconsistency in Author Identity Across IDEs**

+### Issue Description
+During the development phase of this project, there was a transition in the Integrated Development Environment (IDE) used - from Gitpod to Visual Studio Code (VS Code).
+This shift inadvertently led to commits being attributed to two different GitHub accounts.
+This discrepancy is noticeable in the project's commit history.

+### Cause of the Issue
+The root cause of this issue lies in the Git configuration settings.
+Each IDE was configured with different user details (name and email) for Git.
+As a result, commits made from Gitpod and VS Code were linked to separate GitHub accounts based on the respective configurations.

+### Impact on the Project
+This inconsistency in author identity might cause some confusion when reviewing the commit history but does not affect the functionality or integrity of the project code.

+### Resolution Steps Undertaken
+Upon discovery of this issue at the project submission phase, a method to unify the Git configuration across IDEs was identified.
+This solution involves adjusting the Git user settings in the VS Code terminal.
+However, it was deemed infeasible to retrospectively apply these settings to already pushed commits without risking the stability and consistency of the project repository.

+### Future Measures
+To prevent such occurrences in future projects, the following steps will be taken:
+- Ensure consistent Git configuration settings across all development environments.
+- Regularly check the author information in commit history throughout the development process.